 Since then, Adams, Hanna, Moore Memorial Post 156 has grown and prospered.
 There currently are over 400 members and the Post is active on many fronts.
 The post sponsors an abundance of youth activities including Cub Scouts, a Venture Crew, Boys State and even Girls State.
 Recently they've presented a veteran's point of view at local schools, have representation in the Howard County Veterans office and work with the local landfill where they've set up boxes for residence to deposit no longer serviceable flags for proper disposal.
 These flags are gathered quarterly and respectfully retired with the help of various youth groups as well as all the local service organizations.

 Their balance sheet is doing better than ever allowing the Post to give money and/or items to Charlotte Hall, MCVETs, American Legion Charities, the Semper Fi Fund, The Independence Fund, Vivian Bailey – Care Packages to the Troops and flags for Garrison Forest Cemetery.
 In addition, members from the post regularly head over to BWI airport and greet veterans heading down to Washington D.C. as part of the national Honor Flight Program.
 Not everything the Post does is altruistic.
 They have an excellent time every month at the Columbia Mission BBQ where they belt out the National Anthem at noon and enjoy some of the best food in the area.
-They are looking forward to celebrating their 75th anniversary this fall and finally, the end of the year is capped off by a grand Holiday Party with excellent food, beverages, music, Santa and best of all, the company.
+They enjoyed celebrating their 75th anniversary this fall at a catered Navy football game and are looking forward to the end of the year Holiday Party with excellent food, beverages, music, Santa and best of all, the company.